microsoft/WebTemplateStudio/docs/services/azure-functions.md

 Azure Functions is a serverless compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure.
 Think of it as deploying functions that run on pre-defined triggers instead of having to write and manage a full-fledged server yourself.
 One of the most commonly used triggers is an HTTPTrigger which is a function that runs whenever it receives an HTTP request (like an API endpoint).
-Project Acorn allows you to deploy a function app with multiple 'hello world' HTTPTrigger functions (maximum of 10) so you can get to writing your business logic as soon as possible!
+Web Template Studio allows you to deploy a function app with multiple 'hello world' HTTPTrigger functions (maximum of 10) so you can get to writing your business logic as soon as possible!

 ## Getting started

-To deploy an azure function application using Project Acorn:
+To deploy an azure function application using Web Template Studio:

 ![azure-functions-modal](../resources/azure-functions-modal.png)